gladysbabs/Prediction-of-Product-Sales/README.md

 We also went ahead and tested the predictive performance of the Item_Outlet_Sales using the Random forest model, which accounted for about 57% variation in the y_test using the features in X_test.
 However,the tuned Forest model achieved a 0.6 r2_score showing a 60% variability in the true y values(y_test) using the features in X_test.

 When we performed a comparison of the Mean_Absolute_Error for both the linear regression model and the tuned Random Forest model,a lower MAE:744.28 is observed for the tuned Random forest model, suggesting a better predictive performance than the linear regression model with an MAE:829.13.
-This lower MAE for the tuned forest model suggests that this model's predictions are closer to the actual Item_Outlet_Sales values on average.
+This lower MAE for the tuned Random forest model suggests that this model's predictions are closer to the actual Item_Outlet_Sales values on average.

 In conclusion, based on the metrics provided for evaluating the linear regression model and the random forest model, the Random Forest model with a lower MAE and a high r2_score indicates that it makes more accurate predictions on average.